Scientific Name: Trachypithecus francoisi

 In addition to leaves, though, langurs also consume fruits, seeds, and occasionally insects.

 PHYSICAL CHARACTERISTICS: Adult François’ langurs have a distinctive crest of hair on their heads and white mutton chop sideburns that contrast sharply with their predominantly black bodies and faces.
-Males are a little larger than females, but both sexes are roughly two feet tall, and have long tails and delicate hands.
+Males are a little larger than females, but both sexes are roughly two feet tall, and have 32 to 35 inch-long tails and delicate hands.
 Infants have bright ginger fur, which may aid mothers in keeping track of their babies.
 Their color changes to the less conspicuous black after roughly one year.

 François’ langurs are diurnal (active during the day).
 A noisy bunch, they careen through the treetops looking for tasty leaves and fruits.